HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Whitespace

-Repeated whitespace has meaning within FSH files when used for [indenting rules](#indented-rules) and within string literals.
+Repeated whitespace has meaning within FSH files only when [indenting rules](#indented-rules) {%include tu.html%} and within string literals.
 In all other contexts, repeated whitespace is not meaningful.
 New lines are considered whitespace.

 Whitespace insensitivity can be used to improve readability.
 For example:

 ```
 * component contains appearanceScore 0..3 and pulseScore 0..3 and grimaceScore 0..3 and activityScore 0..3 and respirationScore 0..3